-Hailing from the pecan and peach laden fields of Middle Georgia, James was taught as a young boy how to pull vegetables, herbs and flowers from the family farm and kitchen garden to provide much of the food, decor and flavor of his family’s everyday life.
-He learned how to be a “hyper-seasonal” cook at the side of his grandmother whose Southern heirloom recipes he revitalized for contemporary tastes.
+Farmer’s love of Southern food and cooking have put him at the forefront of the garden-to-table lifestyle.
+James was taught as a young boy how to pull vegetables, herbs and flowers from the family farm and kitchen garden to provide much of the food, decor and flavor of his family’s everyday life.
+He developed an early appreciation for fresh, seasonal foods cooking at the side of his grandmother, whose Southern heirloom recipes he has revitalized for contemporary tastes.

-He is currently writing A Time To Cook (March 2013) to be published by Gibbs-Smith Publishers.
+He is currently writing Dinner on the Grounds (Spring 2014) to be published by Gibbs-Smith Publishers.